Bartlesville Radio » News » BPS Foundation’s Bruins on the Run Program Awarded

 BPS Foundation’s Bruins on the Run Program Awarded

-The Bartlesville Public Schools Foundation has won an an Outstanding Program Award its Bruins on the Run program.
+The Bartlesville Public Schools Foundation has won an Outstanding Program Award for its Bruins on the Run program.

 In a statement, the BPS Foundation said: "We are so proud of this program and thrilled it is getting state recognition.
 We'll be sharing our model with other school foundations later this month."